Vuyo-Ndebele/Coffee-Shop-Sales/README.md

 - Sales trends across products and time intervals

-- Opportunities for improving operational efficiency and
+- Opportunities for improving operational efficiency and profitability

 ## 🛠️ Skills Used